What Is Emotional Sobriety?

 The Link Between Trauma And Addiction

 People who abuse drugs or alcohol are likely to be troubled with emotional regulation problems.
-They tend to act impulsively and sometimes dangerously when faced with emotionally challenging circumstances.
+They tend to act impulsively and sometimes dangerously when faced with emotionally challenging circumstances. to explore emotional challenges and feelings of self-worth that often accompany addiction and recovery read the article Why Do I Feel Like a Burden.

 Their ability to maintain close relationships is also impaired.
 They often have an overly pessimistic worldview.